aacl2023-srw/aacl2023-srw.github.io/index.md

 # Anti-Harassment Policy

-The AACL-IJCNLP Student Research Workshop 2023 adheres to the [ACL anti-harassment policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
+The IJCNLP-AACL Student Research Workshop 2023 adheres to the [ACL anti-harassment policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
 Please contact any current member of the [ACL Executive Committee](https://www.aclweb.org/portal/about) or [Priscilla Rasmussen](mailto:acl@aclweb.org) if you face any harassment or hostile behavior.

 <!--
 # Sponsored By